Gibril Wilson

-Gibril Donald Wilson (born November 12, 1981) is a former American football safety in the National Football League (NFL).
-He was drafted by the New York Giants in the fifth round of the 2004 NFL Draft.
-He played college football at Tennessee.
+Gibril Donald Wilson (born 12 November 1981) is an American former professional football player who was a safety in the National Football League (NFL).
+He was selected by the New York Giants in the fifth round of the 2004 NFL draft.
+He played college football for the Tennessee Volunteers.

 Wilson earned a Super Bowl ring with the Giants in Super Bowl XLII.
-He has also played for the Oakland Raiders and Miami Dolphins.
+In addition, he also played for the Oakland Raiders, Miami Dolphins and Cincinnati Bengals.

 College career

 Wilson was born in Freetown, Sierra Leone and moved to the U.S. at age five.
 Although Wilson excelled in football as both a wide receiver and defensive back at Oak Grove High School, he drew little attention from any Division I schools.
 He initially attended City College of San Francisco, and two years later was the top recruited junior college safety, choosing Tennessee over USC, Oregon and Florida.

 Professional career

 New York Giants

-He was drafted by the New York Giants in the fifth round of the 2004 NFL Draft, with whom he later won Super Bowl XLII.
-His team beat the New England Patriots in that game.
+Wilson was selected by the New York Giants in the fifth round of the 2004 NFL draft, with whom he later won Super Bowl XLII over the previously undefeated New England Patriots.
 In his four years with the team, he started 51 of 52 games, recording 360 tackles, six sacks, and 11 interceptions.